-The Török and Csabai families could say they were fortunate to have been allocated to Johannes Schwimmbach, because it was well administered and the life there was almost like in peacetime.
+The Török and Csabai families could say they were fortunate to have been allocated to Johannes Schwimmbach, because it was well administered and life there was almost like during peacetime.
 The farmer Kammermeier had 8-10 cows and his pig stock was intact.
 With the help of the Ukrainian conscripted labourers, they regularly completed the day's work for the 30-40 acres of farm land.
 The host ate with the co-workers.
-The hardworking German farmer said the Lord's Prayer aloud after everyone gathered around the table waiting for a big pot of stew.
+The hardworking German farmer recited the Lord's Prayer aloud as everyone gathered around the table awaiting a large pot of stew.
 The labourers and the host family lived in a very good relationship; there was no sign of the horror stories about the treatment of forced labourers.
-The Ukrainian peasants lived on this German farm like at home - or maybe even better, as one of the female workers honestly told Ica; it was in Germany that for the first time, she had shoes on her feet.
+The Ukrainian peasants lived on this German farm as if it were their own- or perhaps even better.
+One female worker confided to Ica that, for the first time in her life, she had shoes on her feet.
 In this practical relationship of land management and animal care, the ethnic differences were completely blurred.